-How might we digital storytelling enrich the storytelling experience by promoting the telling of different stories, or telling stories in different ways?
+How might digital storytelling enrich the storytelling experience by promoting the telling of different stories, or telling stories in different ways?

 How might digital storytelling serve as a form of tinkering apparati for collaborative thinking and/or creating, as a mode of knowledge production?

 How might digital storytelling communicate its content effectively?

 How might digital storytelling facilitate the creation and consumption of knowledge that will engage, enlighten, and involve diverse readers/interactors/participants?

 The broad definition and scope of digital storytelling fosters multiple approaches, and could require fluency with a number of different digital platforms.
 Because of limited time and resources, this course favors three accessible approaches to digital storytelling: oral history, podcasting, and multimedia.
 Participants are encouraged to one or more of these three approaches to conceptualize and develop small scale digital stories and/or prototypes for larger, more extended projects.
 In any case, participants should determine what story they want to tell, and then what media and affordances will help tell that story.